Wet weather sewage overflows

 It is essential as a property owner you understand your responsibility to prevent sewage overflows.

-The most common issues identified are:
+The most common issues identified were:

-• defective/low-lying overflow relief gullies (ORG)
+- defective/low-lying overflow relief gullies (ORG)

-• inspection openings (IO) with defective/missing lids
+- inspection openings (IO) with defective/missing lids

-• incorrect stormwater connections to the sewerage network
+- incorrect stormwater connections to the sewerage network.